mohdamaan069/Pizza_Sales_Report/README.md

 ## Data Source

-- The data for this report is sourced from an SQL Server database.
+- The data for this report is sourced from an SQL Server database containing 48,620 rows.
 - The data range is from January 15 to December 15.

 ## How to Use